All Episodes

 They're proud of their ignorance.

-It's will for ignorance.
+It's willful ignorance.

-Because they're dumb on top of being ignorant.
+And two days later, they've already forgotten because they're dumb on top of being ignorant.

 Yeah.

-You know someone told them where it was.
+You know, someone told them where it was.

 They just weren't listening and didn't care.